-Transporting of a charged cylinder could be illegal where the cylinder has been damaged or exposed to fire.
-Federal and local regulations should be consulted.
-A typical high-pressure storage facility using a number of cylinders is shown in Figure A.4.6.5.1.
-Flexible connectors are used between each cylinder and the common manifold to facilitate the problem of check-weighing cylinders and replacing cylinders after use.
+A typical high-pressure storage facility using a number of cylinders is shown in Figure A.4.6.5.2.
+A flexible connector is used between each cylinder and the common manifold to facilitate the weight checking of cylinders and replacing them after use.
 Each cylinder is provided with its own valve with a dip tube extending to the bottom.
 Some older types of cylinders do not have dip tubes and are installed upside down to ensure discharge of liquid carbon dioxide.

-FIGURE A.4.6.5.1 A Typical High-Pressure Storage Facility.
+FIGURE A.4.6.5.2 A Typical High-Pressure Storage Facility.

-A.4.6.6 In low-pressure storage systems, the temperature of the contained carbon dioxide is controlled at about 0°F (-18°C) by means of insulation and refrigeration.
+A.4.6.6 In low-pressure storage systems, the temperature of the contained carbon dioxide is controlled at about 0° F (-18°C) by means of insulation and refrigeration.
 The normal pressure is thus maintained at about 300 psi (2068 kPa).
-Welded pressure vessels are used for this service, and there is no special limitation as far as size is concerned.
+Welded pressure vessels are used for this service, and there is no special limitation on size.